nx-lr/32chars-js/README.md

 ## Disclaimer

 **This program is meant for education and experimental purposes only.
-THIS PROGRAM SHALL NOT BE USED FOR ANY MALICIOUS PURPOSE WHATSOEVER.**
+THIS PROGRAM SHALL NOT BE USED FOR ANY MALICIOUS PURPOSE WHATSOEVER.
+I WILL NOT HOLD ANY RESPONSIBILITY FOR ANY DAMAGE.**

 ## Introduction